Sakura Wars: Origins and development

 In 1990, Oji Hiroi at Red Entertainment (formally Red Company) decided to create Sakura Wars.
 Hiroi drew inspiration from Japanese stage shows when creating the project, initially titled "Sakura" (桜).
-Because of lack of interest from publishers, Hiroi shelved the project until he was approached by Sega vice president Shoichiro Irimajiri to develop a new project for the Saturn.
+Because of a lack of interest from publishers, Hiroi shelved the project until he was approached by Sega vice president Shoichiro Irimajiri to develop a new project for the Saturn.
 Successfully pitching his project to Irimajiri, the game began production under the title Sakura Wars.
 While the scenario and gameplay went through multiple redrafts, Sakura Wars always made use of a steampunk setting, a female lead and mecha combat.
 Development lasted three years, double the original estimate, and was Sega's most expensive project at the time.
-Many within both Red Company and Sega were sceptical of the game's success, but Hiroi remained confident.
+Many within both Red Company and Sega were skeptical of the game's success, but Hiroi remained confident.
 Following the critical and commercial success of Sakura Wars, Sega and Red Company expanded the original premise into a franchise, starting with Thou Shalt Not Die.
 A recurring feature from Thou Shalt Not Die onwards was the use of subtitles drawn from famous poetry or other types of fiction related to a game's location or mood.
 A recurring poet was Akiko Yosano, whom Hiroi admired.

 Following Thou Shalt Not Die, the team moved onto the Dreamcast to develop Sakura Wars 3, rebuilding the game engine and utilising the console's functions for gameplay elements.
 Following the release of Sakura Wars 3, Sega discontinued the Dreamcast because of declining console sales, transitioning to a software developer and publisher.
 Rather than move their planned next entry to the PlayStation 2, the team created a final Dreamcast entry as a celebratory title for series fans.
 This became Sakura Wars 4, which was completed in 10 months as opposed to the usual two year development period of other entries.
 The original story planned for Sakura Wars 4 was moved for the team's next entry on the PlayStation 2.

 In 2005, Red Entertainment split from Sega after it bought back its majority share holding, although it continued to be involved in the Sakura Wars series.
 The next entry, Sakura Wars V, formed part of a seven-game group dubbed "Sakura Wars World Project"; the aim was to release these games overseas.
 In the event, only Sakura Wars V was published overseas as Sakura Wars: So Long, My Love, and only three of the other planned games were released.
 The remaining three titles were cancelled in 2008.
 Sega and Red Entertainment greenlit Dramatic Dungeon: Sakura Wars in an attempt to revitalise the franchise using a new gameplay genre.
 In August 2008, Sega decided to end the franchise, with the final Sakura Wars-themed event being a concert that month.
 Red Entertainment was bought by Chinese company UltaZen in 2011, with Sega retaining the Sakura Wars property.
 Fan demand eventually persuaded Sega to greenlight a new title in the series, which would both continue the narrative and feature a new cast.